wp-plugins/dashboard-widget-manager/readme.txt

 WordPress 2.5 introduces a widgetized dashboard, but unfortunately  no manager for it to rearrange and remove widgets.
 This plugin fills that need by creating a new admin page very similiar to the new sidebar widget manager.

+It also makes it so that both widget order and widget options are stored on a per-administator basis rather than everyone sharing a common configuration.
+Great for those multi-administrator blogs.

 == Installation ==

 ###Updgrading From A Previous Version###